 \subsection{Admissible strategy and contracts}

-Admissible strategies $\pi$ may be restricted to a closed or compact subset of $\mathbb{R}^m$.
-We set the rigorous definition of an admissible strategy below, following \cite[Definition 1]{hu2005utility}. \begin{definition}[Admissible strategy with constraints] Let $C$ be a closed set in $\mathbb R^{1\times m}$.
-The set of admissible strategy denoted by $\mathcal A$ consists of $m-$dimensional predictable process $\pi$ such that $\mathbb E[\int_0^T|\pi_t|^2dt]<\infty$ and $\pi_t\in C$, $dt\otimes \mathbb P-$a.e. \end{definition} Note that due to the nature of the problem considered and by considering a compensation $\xi$, other integrability conditions are transferred to the admissibility of the contract below.
-Some example of set of admissible strategy includes: \begin{itemize} \item $C = [0,1]^m$, that is $\pi$ is a proportion of the total wealth $X^\pi$ that is invested in the portfolio with no possibility to borrow or spend more than the actual value of $X^\pi$.
-It is not permitting shorting stocks (i.e. selling stocks borrowed). \item $C =[-1,1]^m$, which does not permitting to leverage positions up to a certain threshold. \item $C=[-M,M]^m$ assuming that the investor can spend or borrow as much money as needed limited to a fraction $M$ of the total wealth (possibly greater or less than 1 or $-1$). \end{itemize}
+Admissible strategies $\pi$ may be restricted to a closed subset of $\mathbb{R}^m$.
+We set the rigorous definition of an admissible strategy below, following \cite[Definition 1]{hu2005utility}. \begin{definition}[Admissible strategy with constraints] Let $C$ be a closed and convex set in $\mathbb R^{1\times m}$.
+The set of admissible strategies, denoted by $\mathcal A$, consists of $m$-dimensional $\mathbb F-$predictable process $\pi$ such that $\mathbb E[\int_0^T|\pi_t|^2dt]<\infty$ and $\pi_t\in C$, $dt\otimes \mathbb P-$a.e. \end{definition} Note that due to the nature of the problem considered and by considering a compensation $\xi$, other integrability conditions are transferred to the admissibility of the contract below.
+Some examples of admissible strategy sets include: \begin{itemize} \item $C = [0,1]^m$, that is $\pi$ is a proportion of the total wealth $X^\pi$ that is invested in the portfolio with no possibility to borrow or spend more than the actual value of $X^\pi$.
+It does not permit shorting stocks (i.e. selling stocks borrowed). \item $C =[-1,1]^m$, which does not permit leveraged positions. \item $C=[-M,M]^m$ assuming that the investor can spend or borrow as much money as needed limited to a fraction $M$ of the total wealth (possibly greater or less than 1 or $-1$). \end{itemize}

 For a symmetric positive definite matrix $Q$, we define the norm of a column vector $x$ by

 This norm is equivalent to the euclidean norm in $\mathbb{R}^n$, and the constants of equivalence are the smallest and biggest eigenvalues of the matrix $Q$.
 From this definition of $Q$-norm, we define the $Q$-distance of $x$ to the set $C$ as